Summer Reading Club events planned at library

 Enrollment is $30 per person or $50 per household.
 For more information or to register, call Rubeck at 812-988-2211, email firstname.lastname@example.org or visit browncountyswcd.com.

-In conjunction with the Brown County Lions Club fireworks display, a hog roast will be served from 6 to 9 p.m.
-Monday, July 4 at the Brown County (Nashville) Volunteer Fire Department, 231 E. Main St.
+In conjunction with the Brown County Lions Club fireworks display at dusk at the high school football field, a hog roast will be served from 6 to 9 p.m.
+Monday, July 4 down the road at the Brown County (Nashville) Volunteer Fire Department, 231 E. Main St.

 Summer day camp offered at intermediate school